mocquin/physipy/docs/index.md

 ## Widgets

-Some ipywidgets and PyQt widgets are provided to make your physical researches and results more interactive : everything is stored in a separate package.
+Some `ipywidgets` and `PyQt` widgets are provided to make your physical researches and results more interactive : [https://github.com/mocquin/physipy-widgets](https://github.com/mocquin/physipy-widgets).

 ## License